 Battery Lifespan and Replacement

 How long should a car battery last?
 That’s open to debate, although battery manufacturers routinely warranty their batteries for three to five years.
 If your battery dies early, you’ll typically receive a pro-rated credit toward the purchase of a new one.
 In the meantime, keep tabs on your car battery by using a multimeter to test its effectiveness.
 Allow the battery to sit idle for at least an hour before connecting.
-If it registers just 12 volts, then it may be time for a replacement.
+If it registers less than 12 volts, then it may be time for a replacement.

 By following these tips, you can extend your car battery’s life and ensure that it’s operating properly, reducing the risk of leaving you stranded.

 Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to preserve car battery life, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.